byronk14/data-etl-demo/README.md

 ```

 ## Dagster
-Dagster is an data pipeline orchestration service used to build and monitor data pipeliness and workflows.
+Dagster is an data pipeline orchestration service used to build and monitor data pipelines and workflows.
+It provides a suite of tools and abstractions that can be used to build scalable data processing flows.
 I used dagster python library to define and manage complex data processing tasks.

 ```bash
 # To install it as a package and its Python dependencies, run: